 Behavior uncertainty is a well-known challenge in transportation modeling \citep{mahmassani1984uncertainty}.
+It is one of the major reasons for traffic flow instability and the difficulties in predicting traffic conditions \citep{han2024reducing}.
+In the context of path recommendation, behavior uncertainties cause noncompliance (i.e., passengers may not follow the recommendations), which brings more challenges in evaluating system travel time and other objective functions that depend on passenger flows.
+For example, \citet{wong2023understanding}, using survey data, revealed there is an evacuation-reluctant group of people who are not willing to follow mandatory evacuation orders in California wildfire. \citet{wang2022non} considered passengers' noncompliance behavior in a transit-based evacuation pick-up point assignment problem.

 Typically, passenger's behavior is modeled using various econometrics approaches \citep{ben1985discrete, train2009discrete, mo2021impacts} or machine learning models \citep{mirchevska2013behavior, wang2020deep}.
 These models output the probability distribution for the passenger's possible behavior.
-At the aggregate level, there are numerous studies using the predicted demand for different transportation applications taking demand uncertainty into consideration, such as ride-sharing \citep{guo2021robust}, transit route planning \citep{yoon2020contextual}, and supply chain management \citep{jung2004simulation}.
+At the aggregate level, numerous studies have taken demand uncertainty into consideration for decision-making.
+The applications include ride-sharing \citep{guo2021robust}, bus scheduling \citep{guo2024robust}, transit route planning \citep{yoon2020contextual}, and supply chain management \citep{jung2004simulation}.

 However, at the individual level, the number of studies is limited.
 The main reason is that individual-level decision-making is usually discrete.
 So it is challenging to use typical robust optimization to address discrete uncertain variables \citep{subramanyam2021robust}.
 In terms of stochastic optimization, the number of possible scenarios increases exponentially with the number of individuals in the system.
-Some studies use simulation to incorporate individual-level behavior uncertainty.
-For example, \citet{horne2005improving} use a discrete choice model to simulate how different hybrid energy-economy policies can motivate users' responses.
-However, to incorporate behavior uncertainty in an optimization model (such as the individual path recommendation model in this paper), new modeling techniques are needed.
+Typical ways to address a large number of scenario combinations include 1) Monte Carlo simulation \citep{niederreiter1992quasi, homem2014monte, bartl2022monte}, 2) scenario reduction by clustering \citep{hu2019new, bertsimas2023optimization, keutchayan2023problem}, and 3) better scenario generation methods, such as optimal quantization \citep{bardou2009optimal} and moment matching \citep{hoyland2003heuristic, mehrotra2013generating}.
+Though these methods help to deal with a large number of combinations of scenarios, most of them only apply to ``exogenous'' uncertainties (i.e., the distribution of the uncertain parameters is given).
+In this study, we assume an individual's path choice probabilities are affected by our path recommendation decisions (e.g., they are more likely to choose paths that we recommend).
+This is known as stochastic optimization with decision-dependent distributions \citep{goel2006class, hellemo2018decision, drusvyatskiy2023stochastic}, or preformative predictions in the machine learning field \citep{mendler2020stochastic, perdomo2020performative}.
+Specifically, these problems can be formulated as: